by Michelle Lindsey

 By having students record the lenses and perspectives, they can clearly see the gaps in their research.
 For example, if they are exploring school uniforms and realize they only have the economic implication of the uniforms from the perspective of the affluent students and parents, they can see they are missing other voices who have a vested interest in this topic.

 This column is important.
 This last column is the one that helps my over-researchers narrow down their coveted sources.
 If they can’t pinpoint exactly why they need it, if they can’t put their need into words, then perhaps they don’t need to include it.
 Or, if they aren’t sure they need it, they just want it, I have them include this too because sometimes it offers some ideas they can cite in their introductions.

 This chart works for any research project.
 It was created because I had well over 70 AP Seminar students who were the type of students who would pull important handouts from the bottom of their back backs and uncrumple them hoping it was the reference sheet I asked them to keep in a safe place.
 These are the same students who were brand new to research and needed a system to organize their information.
 They need systems to organize their entire lives, but I could only start here…for now.

-Michelle Lindsey has been a high school teacher in Florida for nine years, and currently teaches AP® Capstone as well as literature and writing courses.
+Michelle Lindsey has been a high school teacher in Florida for over ten years, and currently teaches AP® Capstone as well as literature and writing courses.